- Use a thorough QA process to make sure your experiments work correctly before they go live

 The test cookie also helps you QA a running experiment and share it with internal stakeholders, without exposing it to your visitors.

-The force variation parameter, with which many Optimizely Classic customers are familiar, works a little differently in Optimizely X. Data from draft and paused experiments are excluded from Optimizely X by default, so a force parameter like
+Use the force variation parameter.
+Data from draft and paused experiments are excluded from Optimizely X by default, so a force parameter like

 ?optimizely_x=VARIATIONIDonly shows data from live experiments.

 &optimizely_token=PUBLICto the force variation parameter above, or use the Share Link or the Preview Tool.